kiran-sumant/ObsidianKM/Academic/Flagship Seminar 2024-08-19.md

 mechanism proof of concept confirmed.

-Gas5- CIRTS knockdown leads to dysregulation of proper protein recruitment, thus
+Gas5- CIRTS knockdown leads to dysregulation of proper protein recruitment, thus affecting inherent function in the synapse.

-## What did the speaker discover?

 # What question did you ask and what was the answer?
 Do you/have you seen any advancements in RNA therapeutics for Parkinsons, considering it's also a neurodegenerative disease?

 ## General comments:

+[[Circular RNA]] therapies have potential for long-term therapies.